Luyu-star/Building-site-selection-and-protection/README.md

 # Building Site Selection and Protection

-A GIS-based model integrating machine learning and time series analysis for optimized building site selection and protection in disaster-prone areas.
+An ArcGIS-based model integrating machine learning and time series analysis for optimized building site selection and protection in disaster-prone areas.

 ## 📖 Introduction